gkim14/CS471_LawlorsLabyrinth/README.md

 ## Overview

-**Lawlor's Labyrinth** drops you into a shifting maze filled with danger.
-Each time you enter, a new maze awaits - but so does an enemy that will never stop hunting you.
+Lawlor's Labyrinth drops you into a shifting maze filled with danger.
+Each time you enter, a new maze awaits — but so does an enemy that will hunt you down.

 Your goal: **Escape as many mazes as you can before getting caught.**